05mimzy2017/kanga-s_world/README.md

 ## Backstory

-In a world of kangaroos, Mama's joey went missing and she can't find him.
-She travels the world fighting dingos and hunters, just to get her baby back.
+In a world of kangaroos, Mama's joey went out to play.
+An hour later Mama went to call her joey but couldn't spot him.
+Mama found out he was missing when she couldn't find him.
+She will travel the world fighting dingos and hunters just to get her baby back.
+She will go past deserts, swamps, forest, and an industrial plant to find her joey.

 (PS. if you don't know what a joey is, it is a baby kangaroo)